 - Observe your baby for feeding cues and offer your breast when cues are present. - Most babies are sleepy the first few days of life and the frequency and length of feedings will vary.
-After a few days, most babies nurse every 1 1/2 - 3 hours.
-Your baby should have 8-12 feedings in a 24-hour period. - It's important to strive for 15-30 minutes on the first breast and then to offer the second breast as long as your baby desires. - It is important to feel strong tugs, not pinching or biting. - Listen for swallowing while your baby feeds.
+Your baby should have a minimum of 8 feedings in a 24-hour period. - It's important to strive for a long first-side feeding and then offer the second side, allowing your baby to feed as long as they desire. - It is important to feel strong tugs, not pinching or biting. - Listen for swallowing while your baby feeds.
 As the amount of your milk increases each day you should notice more frequent swallowing.